Our leadership team is dedicated to customer success.

 Drew joined Jama Software’s board as a member of the Oregon Angel Fund (OAF).
 In addition to OAF, Drew is an active investor and consultant to early stage companies, as well as former M&A advisor at Tripwire, Inc., an emerging leader in security software.
 Drew has extensive experience in venture capital investing, mergers and strategic consulting.
 He was with Intel for 12 years, most of it with Intel Capital, where he led investments in over 20 companies, supported M&A efforts and oversaw corporate development strategy for several divisions.
 Drew’s experience spans multiple industry sectors, from Internet software and services, to communication systems and components, to notebook subsystems such as batteries and displays.
 Prior to Intel, Drew was with McKinsey & Company, where he focused on corporate, marketing and sales strategy for a range of industrial clients.
 Drew holds an MBA, summa cum laude, from Cornell University’s Johnson Graduate School of Management and a BS in Applied Mathematics from Brown University.

-Chris Cook has spent more than 30 years in software and brings to the Jama board a strong operational execution focus and passion for disruptive technologies.
-He has served as the New Relic President and Chief Operating Officer since September 2011.
-From March 2006 to July 2011, Mr. Cook served as Corporate Senior Vice President and General Manager, Service Assurance at CA, Inc., a software and services company.
-From March 2005 to March 2006, Mr. Cook was Senior Vice President, Worldwide Field Operations at Wily Technology, Inc., an application performance company.
-Mr. Cook holds a B.S. in Mechanical Engineering from the University of Colorado at Boulder.
+Chris Cook has spent more than 30 years in the software industry and brings to the Jama board a strong focus on operational execution, and a passion for disruptive technologies.
+He currently serves as President and CEO of Delphix, an application data management company, and he previously served as President and COO of New Relic.
+Prior to that position, Chris served as Corporate SVP and GM Service Assurance at CA, Inc. and as SVP, Worldwide Field Operations at Wily Technology, Inc. Chris holds a B.S. in Mechanical Engineering from the University of Colorado at Boulder.

 Derwyn Harris drives product strategy at Jama.
 He’s been an engineer, consultant and trainer, with broad experience deploying complex software-integration projects of all sizes.
 Derwyn writes and presents frequently to business analysts, product managers, systems engineers and executives seeking to effect change in their organizations.